kwynncom/true-random-numbers-from-microphone/README.md

 From a microphone input, I am generating true random numbers that pass the "rngtest" command.

+USAGE

+I create a FIFO (currently /tmp/ns_kwynn_com_2020_11_1_hwrand) and write random numers to it, so there are many options.
+One is

+terminal 1:
+php index.php

+terminal 2:
+od -x /tmp/ns_kwynn_com_2020_11_1_hwrand

+MORE DETAILS

 I am using a desktop (Ubuntu Linux) microphone input with no microphone attached.
 On the software / settings side, the microphone input is turned all the way up.

 For each sound sample, I am taking the smallest-order byte out of 4 byte precision.
-I am only taking bytes from one of the two (stereo) channels.

 Higher bytes will usually be 0 or a fixed number because there is no microphone attached and thus no large dynamic (quiet to loud) variation.
 I am assuming I am picking up electric noise.
 When a sample file is played, it sounds like white noise.